 The dispute and chargeback process can vary depending on your card issuer, network and situation, but it generally goes like this:

 - You dispute a transaction by phone, mail or online.

-- Your card issuer refunds your money, decides you have to pay, or passes the chargeback on to the card network.
+- Your card issuer refunds your money, decides you have to pay or passes the chargeback on to the card network.
 If the chargeback moves forward, you might get a temporary credit for the disputed amount.

 - The card network reviews the transaction and orders the issuer to pay or forwards the dispute to the merchant's acquiring bank.

-- The acquiring bank sends the dispute back to the card network and says the issuer is at fault or forwards it on to the merchant.
+- The acquiring bank sends the dispute back to the card network and either says the issuer is at fault or forwards it on to the merchant.

 - The merchant either agrees to pay for the transaction or disputes the chargeback.

-- If the merchant disputes the chargeback, there may be several rounds of back-and-forth as the merchant, acquiring bank and card issuer try to settle the matter.
+- If the merchant disputes the chargeback, there may be several rounds of back and forth as the merchant, acquiring bank and card issuer try to settle the matter.

 - Ultimately, the card network decides who pays.

-Will Disputing a Charge Affect My Credit?
+Does Disputing a Charge Hurt Your Credit?

 Disputing a charge isn't considered good or bad in terms of your credit scores.
-However, the account might be marked as in dispute on your credit reports, which could impact your ability to qualify for a loan.
+However, the account might be marked as in dispute on your credit report, which could impact your ability to qualify for a loan.